 - Included in the overall daily costs (for the period of time we are in the country) are:

-We sourced our accommodation through short-term rental accommodation platform, Airbnb, renting a private room with our own bathroom in our respective host’s home.
+We sourced our accommodation through Airbnb, renting a private room with our own bathroom in our respective host’s home.
 Both, Santiago de Compostela and Barcelona are popular destinations.
 Sharing with hosts allows us to stay within budget while not compromising on certain comforts, such as our own bathroom and a kitchen where we can prepare meals.
 It also allows us to learn more about our destinations through conversations with our hosts.

 |Accommodation Name||City||Type||Cost Per Room Per Night|